angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 }
 ```

-In the template we use the `control` directive to bind our fields with the form model.
+In the template we use the `field` directive to bind our fields with the form model.
 We check for the `hidden()` signal to conditionally show the additional fields for salutation and pronoun.

 ```html